RinaldinMelissa/ColloidalSupportedLipidBilayer/README.md

-# ColloidalSupportedLipidBilayer
+# SLVsAreaFraction
-Scripts for Data Analysis and creating the figures for the paper "Colloidal supported lipid bilayers for self-assembly"
+Data Analysis of the area fraction of SLVs of four shapes: spherical, cubic, dumbbell and snowman.